 Where have I been?

-Some months ago, in order to feed my budding interest in spinning, I joined the Edmonton Weavers Guild.
+Some months ago, in order to feed my budding interest in spinning, I joined the local Weavers Guild.
 Since then, I’ve accidentally become more and more involved with the guild.

 How does one become accidentally involved?
 In stages. 😉

 It started out with me doing some tune-ups on the guild’s wheels.
 Tune-ups that are still ongoing with some of the consumables being replaced.
 While I’ve been doing these tune-ups, the questions naturally come about – why are you using this instead of that?
 What about when this happens, etc.

 Then it moved on to the talk of me teaching a class.

 What?
 A spinning class?
 No way!
 I mean, I’ve been spinning less than a year!
 So, not really a spinning class.
 More a spinning-related class.
 The topic of the class is spinning wheel maintenance.
 Something that draws on my experience with working with the sewing machines and the wood cabinets and cases and applies it where it’s needed with these other somewhat more primitive but no less useful machines.
 Add to that my experience rehabbing and repairing several wheels and building one from scratch and there’s a lot to learn in this class!

 A Spinning wheel needs to be kept in shape to work well.
 Just as a car needs oil changes and other maintenance at regular intervals, so too your wheel.
 Learn to maintain your wheel to make it last longer and spin better and more reliably.

 The better you know your wheel, the better you can get it to spin how you want it to.